strontic/strontic.github.io/xcyclopedia/library/appmgmts.dll-23A64FAEBC3E565537D8A54BC2791F9A.md

 ## Possible Misuse

 *The following table contains possible examples of `appmgmts.dll` being misused.
-While `appmgmts.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `appmgmts.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --